how to prepare for plane Travel with infant

 It is good idea to have your own changing mat as I have seen changing rooms in different states, plus you want your bundle of joy on a clean surface.
 I found changing mat quite handy on the plane too as the changing facilities on board the aircraft are small, cramped, and it is only a piece of wood so not really soft and comfy hence extra padding for those little bones is a must.

-This will be my list of tips and travel hacks, have you learnt something new?
+This will be it for my list of tips and travel hacks, have you learnt something new?
 Could you share your travel hacks with kids?

 Peaceful and easy travel with kiddos x